marschall/marschall.github.com/_posts/2017-07-11-java-proxy-anatomy.md

 }
 ```

-A few things are important to note where:
+A few things are important to note here:

 1. `super.h.` is the `InvocationHandler` stored in the superclass (`Proxy`).
 1. The proxy classes are cached per classloader and interface array pair.
 That means if you create a new proxy and there has already been a proxy class generated for this classloader and these interfaces then that class will be instantiated instead of a new one being generated.